-NOTE F - RISK MANAGEMENT
+NOTE J - RISK MANAGEMENT

 The District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; natural disasters; and environmental remediation.
 The District has obtained commercial insurance from independent third parties to mitigate the costs of these risks; coverage may not extend to all situations.
-Settled claims from these risks have not exceeded commercial insurance coverage over the past three years.
+There were no settled claims since inception of the District.

-NOTE G - CONCENTRATION
+NOTE K - CONCENTRATION